-Use the following guidelines to help ensure your safety and protect the ASA 5585-X. The list of guidelines may not address all potentially hazardous situations in your working environment, so be alert and exercise good judgment at all times.
+Use the following guidelines to help ensure your safety and protect the ASA 5585-X. This list of guidelines may not address all potentially hazardous situations in your work environment, so be alert and exercise good judgment at all times.

 Keep the chassis area clear and dust-free before, during, and after installation.

-Keep tools away from walk areas where you and others could fall over them.
+Keep tools away from walkways where you and others could trip over them.

 Do not wear loose clothing or jewelry, such as earrings, bracelets, or chains, that could get caught in the chassis.